 - 1. There are 2 recognized causes for emergency return trip (see section 6.3).
 If one of these causes occurs, we'll reimburse the cost of one round-trip plane ticket in economy class by the most direct route. - 2.
 You must be covered under Emergency Health Care or equivalent coverage offered by us for the whole time you'll be away. - 3.
-You aren't covered if, when you bought this coverage or left on your trip, you may have been reasonably aware that either of the 2 recognized causes would occur.
+You aren't covered if, when you bought this coverage, made an initial payment (partial or total) for your trip or left on your trip, you may have been reasonably aware that either of the 2 recognized causes would occur.